Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

-After subtracting the pulsar spin down and its derivatives, the post-fit residual differs significantly between the models for the same SMBHB.
-This is depicted in Figure~\ref{fig:postfit}.
-Since the SMBHB signal includes a gradual rise over a long timescale, a large portion of the signal is absorbed into the timing model fit.
-As a result, the \textit{observable bump} in the residuals is suppressed relative to the burst model, which concentrates all the change near the merger epoch.
 To quantify this mismatch in the PTA observable, we compute the noise-agnostic root-mean-square (RMS) of the difference between the post-fit residuals.
-When we enforce the same final strain offset for the two models, the post-fit RMS difference is $0.399\, \mu \mathrm{s}$ for our fiducial source ($\mathcal{M}_c=10^{10}M_\odot$, $D_L=100$\,Mpc, $q=1$).
-Allowing the burst amplitude of the memory burst model to vary to minimize this RMS reduces the post-fit mismatch to $0.26\, \mu \mathrm{s}$.
-This best-fit strain amplitude for the memory burst model is smaller by 11.8\% compared to the strain offset from the SMBHB merger model.
-Interpreting the best-fit burst amplitude as a physical memory step leads to biased source parameters.
-If we fix the simulated luminosity distance and solve for the chirp mass from the best-fit amplitude (Equation~\eqref{eq:strain_mass_dist}, the inferred observer-frame chirp mass differs by 36.2\% from the simulated value; conversely, if we fix the simulated chirp mass and solve for distance, the inferred luminosity distance differs by 56.7\%.
-To summarize, due to the simplified assumptions of the memory burst model, modeling memory as a ramp-like trend in residuals yields biased parameters (here: $11.8\%$ in strain amplitude, $36.2\%$ in observer-frame $\mathcal{M}_c$ at fixed $D_L$, and $56.7\%$ in $D_L$ at fixed $\mathcal{M}_c$), and even when optimally adjusting the strain parameter to fit the true signal, it leaves a mismatch (RMS $0.26\,\mu\mathrm{s}$) that inevitably leads to reduced sensitivity.
+For our fiducial source ($\mathcal{M}_c=10^{10}M_\odot$, $D_L=100$\,Mpc, $q=1$), enforcing the same final memory offset yields a post-fit RMS difference of $0.399\, \mu \mathrm{s}$.
+Allowing the burst-model strain amplitude to vary in order to minimize this post-fit RMS reduces the mismatch to $0.26\, \mu \mathrm{s}$.
+In this best-fit configuration, the computed burst model strain amplitude is larger by 11.8\% compared to the amplitude from the SMBHB merger model.
+Interpreting this best-fit burst amplitude as a physical memory step leads to biased source parameters.
+Fixing the simulated luminosity distance and inferring the chirp mass from the adjusted burst amplitude (Equation~\eqref{eq:strain_mass_dist} results in 37.5\% discrepancy in the observer-frame chirp mass relative to the injected value; conversely, fixing the chirp mass and inferring the distance produces a 62.2\% bias.
+Thus, even when optimally tuned to match the post-fit residuals of the true SMBHB signal, the simplified burst approximation yields biased parameter estimates and leaves a residual mismatch that ultimately reduces sensitivity.